nuralogix/dfx-e2e-demo-python/dfxexample.md

 Next, a new measurement is created under the study given by the `study_id`, by calling the API endpoint `measurement.create`.
 This generates a `measurement_id`, which is handled internally by the DFX API client object.

 A video source is loaded (either a video file or webcam input) into the SDK, which then reads its frames and extracts the faces.
-A payload is generated from the study file (`.lua` or `.dat` format), and payload chunks are generated from the video source.
+A payload is generated from the study file configuration, and payload chunks are generated from the video source.

 The payload chunks are then added to the measurement by calling the `measurement.add_data` API endpoint.
 The data is analyzed, and then retrieved by calling the `measurement.subscribe_to_results` endpoint.
 The output is decoded by the SDK.
 The cycle would continue until the measurement is complete.

 ## Code Explanation